The End of Summer Is Nearly Here: Use Those Vacations

 The fact is, nursing is an intense profession—whether working in a hospital or community setting or teaching.
 Most of us are fervent multitaskers, involved in several projects at once.
 To abruptly move from a fast-paced role to having nothing to do is not an easy transition for many of us.

 With our April issue, we debuted a new column called Transitions, aimed at nurses who may be thinking about the next step in their careers and when to leave their present position, either retiring completely or “slowing down.”
-The new column provides a nice balance to […]
+The new column provides a nice balance to our […]

 Go to Top